great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_airflow.rst

 Running validation using the ``GreatExpectationsOperator``
 -----------------------------------------------------------

-The ``GreatExpectationsOperator`` in the `Great Expectations Airflow Provider package<https://github.com/great-expectations/airflow-provider-great-expectations>`_ is a convenient way to invoke validation with Great Expectations in an Airflow DAG.
+The ``GreatExpectationsOperator`` in the `Great Expectations Airflow Provider package <https://github.com/great-expectations/airflow-provider-great-expectations>`_ is a convenient way to invoke validation with Great Expectations in an Airflow DAG.

 #.
 Ensure that the ``great_expectations`` directory that defines your Data Context is accessible by your DAG.
-Ideally, it should be located in the same project as your DAG, but you can point the operator at any location.
+Typically, it will be located in the same project as your DAG, but you can point the operator at any location.

 #.
 Install Great Expectations and the Great Expectations provider in your environment